Scientist, Politicians, AI and the Media

 I soon realised the effect was real but the alarm was overdone, that feedback effects were exaggerated in the models.

 The greenhouse effect was likely to be a moderate inconvenience rather than an existential threat.
-(Author's note: Ridley does not dispute the 'Direct' effect of elevated CO2 that the Carddinaal Model proves to be an order of magnitude over-estimated.
+(Author's note: Ridley does not dispute the 'Direct' effect of elevated CO2 that the Cardinal Model proves to be an order of magnitude over-estimated.
 His blasphemy is to doubt the modelling that fuels alarm).

 For this blasphemy I was abused, cancelled, blacklisted, called a ‘denier’ and generally deemed evil.
 In 2010 in the pages of the Wall Street Journal I debated Gates, who poured scorn on my argument that global warming was not likely to be a catastrophe – so it is welcome to see him come round to my view.